 Calculated fields are defined in the data block definition.
 One ore more attribute fields in the definition can be set as calculated field.
-Only attribute fields of type real, Boolean, money, and enumeration can be a calculated field.
+Only attribute fields of type integer, real, money, and enumeration can be a calculated field.

 Example of a calculated field in the data block definition

 To define an attribute field as calculated field, the Is calculated setting at the field's properties needs to be enabled.

 Next, an expression needs to be defined that specifies the details of the calculation, containing the following: